 The great potential of digital technologies, especially Machine Learning (ML) and Artificial Intelligence (AI) are recognized to revolutionize the fields of medicine and public health in an unprecedented manner.
 While holding great promise, this rapidly developing field raises a number of uncertainties, for example if the model is poorly designed or the underlying training data are biased or incorrect, errors or problematic results can occur.
 AI technology can only be used with complete confidence if it has been quality controlled through a rigorous evaluation in a standardized way.
 Among all the quality controls, the data annotation would be one of the most dependable factors on model performance.
 In the case of mislabeled or inaccurate training instances, it is difficult for the supervised model to obtain the expected results.

 Quality control on data annotation is a factor that is easily overlooked but crucial to the model performance.
 It is especially critical to models based on large-scale dataset.
-Therefore, this document plans to solve the following problems:
+Therefore, this addresses the following:

 Assist the quality control of data annotation from standard operating procedure